Marcelo H. del Pilar: Early life (1850–1880)

-In 1869, del Pilar acted as a godfather at a baptism in San Miguel, Manila.
-Surprised by the high rates of baptismal fees in the parish, he argued with the parish priest in the area.
-The judge, Sr. Félix García Gavieres, favored the parish priest over del Pilar; after the trial, the latter was immediately sent to the Carcel y Presidio Correccional.
-Del Pilar was pardoned and released from prison thirty days later.
+In 1869, del Pilar quarreled with the parish priest of San Miguel over exorbitant baptismal fees.
+Shortly after the incident, the judge, Sr. Félix García Gavieres, sent del Pilar to Carcel y Presidio Correccional.
+He was released after thirty days.
 Afterward, he resumed his studies at the Universidad de Santo Tomás.
 He obtained his Bachiller en Filosofía on February 16, 1871.
 Four and a half months later, on July 2, 1871, del Pilar pursued law.

+In late 1871, del Pilar joined a group of intellectuals in Manila.
+They gathered at Sr. Enrique Genato's almacén, where they frequently talked about the friars, affairs of the Philippines, liberty of nations, fall of the Carlists, insurrections, and wars.

 On the night of January 20, 1872, the Cavite Mutiny broke out at the arsenal of Fort San Felipe.
 Del Pilar was living with Fr.
 Mariano V. Sevilla, a Filipino priest who supported the secularization movement in the 1860s and early 1870s.
 Del Pilar knew that Fr.
 Sevilla was associated with the Gomburza.
 To protect Fr.
 Sevilla from possible arrest and deportation, del Pilar burned all the letters of the former in his quarters.
 However, some of Fr.
 Sevilla and Fr.
 Toribio's letters were found in the quarters of Fr.
 José Burgos.
 This resulted in the arrest of both priests on February 21, 1872.
-As a punishment, Fr.
+As punishment, Fr.
 Toribio was tortured and dragged from Malolos to Bulacán.
 Del Pilar begged the authorities to allow his brother to see their sick mother.
 As expected, they ignored del Pilar and continued with their barbaric actions.
 On March 14, 1872, Fr.
 Toribio and Fr.
 Sevilla were deported to the Mariana Islands along with other Filipino patriots.

 Out of school, del Pilar worked as oficial de mesa in Pampanga (1874–1875) and Quiapo (1878–1879).
 In 1876, he resumed his law studies at the Universidad de Santo Tomás.
 He obtained his licenciado en jurisprudencia, equivalent to a Bachelor of Laws, on March 4, 1881.
 In law school, del Pilar earned: (1871-1872) Canon Law 1, Fair; Roman Law 1, Very Good; (1873-1874) Canon Law 2, Fair; Roman Law 2, Excellent; (1876-1877) Civil and Mercantile Law, Very Good; (1877-1878) Extension of Civil Law and Spanish Civil Codes, Very Good; Penal Law, Very Good; (1878-1879) Public Law, Fair; Administrative Law, Fair; Colonial Legislation, Fair; Economics, Fair; Political and Statistics, Fair; (1879-1880) Judicial Procedures, Excellent; Practice and Oratory Forensics 1, Excellent; Elements of General Literature and Spanish Literature, Excellent.
 No grades were recorded for the years 1880-1881 as del Pilar took six months leave.